 In 2010, the University System of Maryland (USM) and the Department of General Services executed three (3), twenty year Power Purchase Agreements for renewable energy.
 The projects are:

-USM will receive 1/3 of the output from each project, which equates to approximately 15 percent of our total energy use.
+USM receives 1/3 of the output from each project, which equates to approximately 15 percent of our total energy use.
 This equates to the University of Maryland receiving 15 percent of its purchased energy from renewable sources.
-The Maryland wind project, Roth Rock Wind Farm, became operational in July 2011, with the Pinnacle Project (West Virginia) expected to be operational in the first quarter 2012; and the solar project at Mount St. Mary’s operational later in 2012.
-USM will retain the renewable energy credits (RECs) for all of the purchased energy.
+The Maryland wind project, Roth Rock Wind Farm, became operational in 2011, and the Pinnacle Project (West Virginia) and the solar project at Mount St. Mary’s became operational in 2012.
+USM retains the renewable energy credits (RECs) for all of the purchased energy.

 The State of Maryland recently pre-qualified a group of Energy Service Companies (ESCOs) to make performance contracts available to state agencies, including the University.
 Performance contracts allow energy conservation measures and technologies to be installed without any upfront capital cost to the University.
 The ESCO is repaid through utility bill savings over the term of the contract.
 The ESCO guarantees projected savings and a measurement and verification program ensures that these savings are realized.